IndexThePlanet/Logan/README.md

 ## v1 release

-The genomes, metagenomes and transcriptomes present in a December 2023 freeze of the SRA have been reconstructed and made available as unitigs and contigs as a v1 release of Logan.
+All sequencing experiments from a December 2023 freeze of the SRA have been reconstructed and made available as unitigs and contigs as a v1 release of Logan.
 See the [Stats v1](Stats-v1.md) page for more details on this data.

 ## Data access